Facebook

 What is the Assigned Claims Plan?

-The ACP comes into play for individuals who are qualified for no-fault insurance benefits, but they don’t have their own policy, nor is their one owned by someone in their household.
+The ACP comes into play for individuals who are qualified for no-fault insurance benefits, but don’t have their own policy, nor is there one owned by someone in their household.
 This can include someone who doesn’t have a car and only uses a bike.

 How did 2019 reform change the Assigned Claims Plan?